gavin-robey/Hex_Game/README.md

 There are two different operations on a disjoint set:

     Union: Union of two sets, in other wrods a merge of the two sets.
 Ex. {1,2,3} U {4,5} would result into {1,2,3,4,5}
-    Find: Find operation allows you to determine which subset a particular element belongs to.
-It can also be used to determine if two elements belong to a particular set or not.
+    Find: Used to determine if two elements belong to a particular set or not.

-In this particular article I will try to explain how we can implement Disjoint Set data structure and how we can optimise Union and Find operations for faster processing of results.

-We can store sets in form of trees.
-Each tree will correspond to one set.
-Every set will have a node which would be the root/representative/parent of the set.
-Each time a tile is played, the program unions all neightbors with the current tile.
-Then it checks whether both edges are a part of the set.
+In my implementation of a disjoint set, I structured the disjoint set in form of a tree.
+Each tree corresponds to one set.
+Every set has a node which is the parent of the set.
+Union merges two trees whereas find, seraches a tree for a specified node.
+My Disjoint set also implements path compression which balances the tree to ensure a branch is not too long(this improves preformance).
+Using this, each time a tile is played, the program unions all neightbors with the current tile.
+Then it checks whether both edges are a part of the set using find.
 If both edges are a part of the same set, then there is a path between the two.
 The purpose of this project was to demonstrate how a disjoint set can be useful in finding whether a path exists between two points, especially if there are obsticles in the way.